-Asian shares rise as Fed cheer offsets trade, UK angst
+Asian shares climb on dovish Fed, but Brexit hurdle looms

 Traders are bracing for a series of make-or-break events over the next few days that have the potential to cause huge swings in financial markets for months to come.

-Sterling traded near the highest in more than two years versus the euro and close to a eight-month high versus the dollar before voting begins in an election that will determine whether Britain exits the European Union in an orderly fashion.
+Sterling traded near the highest in more than two years versus the euro and close to an eight-month high versus the dollar before voting begins in an election that will determine whether Britain exits the European Union in an orderly fashion.

-Polls show the Conservatives’ lead shrinking ahead of an election starting later Thursday, which could jeopardize chances of a smooth Brexit.
+Polls show the Conservatives’ lead shrinking ahead of an election starting later on Thursday, which could jeopardize chances of a smooth Brexit.

 UK Prime Minister Boris Johnson’s ruling Conservative Party is running on a pledge to enact a swift split from the EU, ending more than three years of uncertainty.